HocineBoudieb/lfagency_django/README.md

 - **HTML/CSS/JavaScript**: The frontend of our website is developed using standard web technologies, providing an intuitive and visually appealing user experience.

-## Features

-- **Luxury Vehicle Rentals**: Explore our collection of top-of-the-line vehicles, including sports cars, luxury sedans, and SUVs, available for short-term and long-term rentals.

-- **Exquisite Apartments**: Discover our portfolio of luxurious apartments in prime locations, featuring modern amenities and breathtaking views.

-- **Dynamic Admin Page**: As the owner, you have access to an admin page where you can easily update and manage all the information on the website dynamically.
-Add new vehicle listings, update apartment details, and more, all with ease.